datacorner/blueprism-deskew-skill/README.md

 This skill does not work alone.
 It comes with a separate Web Service developped in Python with the deskew library (describred here https://github.com/sbrunner/deskew).
 The Blue Prism VBO launch (if needed) this web service on the server side and manages the Web services calls to deskew the requested images.
 ![Deskew description](https://raw.githubusercontent.com/datacorner/blueprism-deskew-skill/master/img/bpdeskew.jpg)

+Take a look on this video to see how this skill works : https://www.youtube.com/watch?v=y4KCzo0U46I

 # What do you need to make it work properly ?
 This skill works with:
 * A working Python environment (version 3.6 min) with the libraries described in the chapter "The Python side" below